cs4241-22a/a1-gettingstarted/README.md

 ### Technical Achievements
 - **Styled page with CSS**:
-    - body
+    - body: added font-family, opacity (for fade-in), and background color
-    - h1
+    - h1: added top and bottom margins
-    - h2
+    - h2: added top and bottom margins and made display to block
-    - table, th, td
+    - table, th, td: center text in table, added padding, changed border-collapse and border styling
-    - a (and a:link, a:visited, a:hover, a:active)
+    - a (and a:link, a:visited, a:hover, a:active): change webpage links color on the <a> html tag with CSS
-    - created various other CSS classes
+    - created various other CSS classes: created img styling and other header styling

 - **JavaScript animations**:
     - Scaling `<div>` width under `h2` headers in JavaScript with simple increment algorithm